pangaea-data-publisher/pangaeapy/docs/how_to.rst

 How To
 ======

-We always assume you have imported `pangaeapy` as
+We always assume you have imported `PanDataSet` as

 .. code-block:: python

-    import pangaeapy as pan
+    from pangaeapy import PanDataSet

 Download a specific file from a binary data set
 -----------------------------------------------